AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

 Team size: 5

-1. **Make accepted phone number formats more flexible and accurate:**
+1. **Make accepted `PHONE` formats more flexible and accurate:**
 Currently, we accept phone numbers that contain only numbers and are at least 3 digits long.
-We plan to make phone numbers be at least 8 digits long and accept formats with spaces, dashes, plus signs or brackets (e.g., "9123 4567", "912-34567", "+65 91234567", "(1800)9100-0019").
+We plan to make phone numbers at least 8 digits long and accept formats with spaces, dashes, plus signs or brackets (e.g., "9123 4567", "912-34567", "+65 91234567", "(1800)9100-0019").
-2. **Make error messages for assign & unassign more cohesive:**
-Currently, if we try to assign to a student an assignment belonging to a class they are not in, we get error message
-`Student does not belong to the class group: {class}` but if we do the same for unassign, we get `Cannot delete non-existent assignment(s): [{assignment} ({class})]`.
-We plan to make both error messages follow a similar format, where we check if the student at INDEX has that class first and show `Student does not belong to the class group: {class}` straightaway if they do not.
-3. **Improve name input validation to detect invalid prefix:**
+2. **Improve `NAME` input validation to detect invalid prefix:**
-Currently, we only throw error when user inputs invalid prefixes behind `n/` prefix with a space between them, e.g., `add n/John Doe a/hw1`, but allow invalid prefixes when there is no space, e.g., `add n/John Doea/hw1`.
+Currently, we only throw an error message when the user inputs invalid prefixes behind `n/` prefix with a space between them, e.g., `add n/John Doe a/hw1`, but allow invalid prefixes when there is no space, e.g., `add n/John Doea/hw1`.
-We plan to allow such cases but with an additional warning message to inform the user of possible invalid prefix if this was unintentional to avoid confusion.
+We plan to allow such cases, but display an additional warning message to inform the user of a possible invalid prefix, if this was unintentional, to avoid confusion.
+3. **Extend `filter` to support additional fields and substring matching:**
+Currently, the `filter` command only supports filtering by class.
+We plan to extend `filter` so it accepts additional prefixes (`l/LEVEL`, `n/NAME`, `a/ASSIGNMENT`), performed by case-insensitive substring matching (e.g., `filter c/Math-100` matches `Math-1000`).
+4. **Improve `mark` / `unmark` error and partial-failure reporting to list affected students:**
+Currently, `mark` / `unmark` returns a generic error when an assignment is not found for some targets (e.g., `Assignment 'hw1' of specified class not found for specified student(s)`) without displaying which students failed and why.
+We plan to change the success message to list per-student outcomes (success or explicit reason for skip/failure) in a format consistent with existing success messages.
+5. **Account for whitespace for duplicate checking of `Name`, `Assignment`, `ClassGroup`**:
+Currently, users can input similar names that include whitespaces (e.g., `addclass 1 c/Math2000` and `addclass 1 c/Math 2000`) for these fields.
+We plan to account for whitespace by still allowing these inputs, but giving a warning message:  `"Warning: A similar class c/Math 2000 already exists."`
+6. **Allow edits of `ClassGroup` and `Assignment` in `edit` command**:
+Currently, editing a student’s `ClassGroup`s or `Assignment`s requires per-student `deleteclass` / `addclass`, or `unassign` / `assign` commands, respectively.
+We plan to enhance the existing `edit` command to allow renaming of `ClassGroup` or an `Assignment` (within a specific `ClassGroup`) across all students who have that class or assignment.